Post: 10 HR Data Storytelling Techniques That Win Executive Buy-In in 2026

 2. Use the Five-Why Chain to Build the Narrative Spine

-The five-why chain forces the translation from metric to strategic consequence and gives you the structure of the story before you pick a single chart.
+The five-why chain forces translation from metric to strategic consequence and gives you the structure of the story before you pick a single chart.

 - Layer 1 — Metric: Time-to-fill for engineering roles is 74 days.